Nicolas LEBOURG

 • Nicolas Lebourg, *Did the Nazis Survive?*, Paris, Seuil, 2019 (English translation by Routledge, 2020).

-• Nicolas Lebourg and Abderahmen Moumen, Rivesaltes, Le Camp de la France de 1939 à nos jours (Rivesaltes, The Camp of France from 1939 to the Present Day), preface by Philippe Joutard, Trabucaire, Perpignan, 2015.
+• Nicolas Lebourg and Abderahmen Moumen, Rivesaltes: The Camp of France from 1939 to the Present, with a foreword by Philippe Joutard, Trabucaire, Perpignan, 2015.

 The 5 most representative articles

-• "Radiography of Populism," Olivier de France and Marc Verzeroli, eds., "The International Order Facing Democratic Challenges," La Revue internationale et stratégique No. 106, 2017, pp. 73-80.
+• “An Analysis of Populism,” edited by Olivier de France and Marc Verzeroli, “The International Order in the Face of Democratic Challenges,” *La Revue internationale et stratégique*, No. 106, 2017, pp. 73–80.

-• "The National Front and the Galaxy of Radical Right-Wing Extremists," in Sylvain Crépon, Alexandre Dézé, and Nonna Mayer (eds.),The False Appearances of the National Front: Sociology of a Political Party, Paris, Presses de Sciences Po, 2015, pp. 121-139.
+• “The National Front and the Radical Far-Right Sphere,” in Sylvain Crépon, Alexandre Dézé, and Nonna Mayer (eds.),The False Facades of the National Front: A Sociological Study of a Political Party, Paris: Presses de Sciences Po, 2015, pp. 121–139.